-There are multiple controlled airspace volumes (based at the SFC or starting higher) within 5nm laterally of this site.
-The nearest controlled airspace laterally is Langley Regional Airport (CYNJ) CLass C Control Zone located 2.01nm East of the pilot stations.

-Controlled airspace vertically over this site is based at 1500'MSL (Pitt Meadows Class E Control Area Extension (CAE)).
+There are no controlled airspace volumes (based at the SFC or starting higher) within 2nm laterally of this site.
+The nearest controlled airspace laterally is more than 15nm away (London and Kitchner).
+Controlled airspace vertically over this site is based at 2500' above sea level (Southern Ontario Controlled Area Extension (CAE))

-- To determine the maximum permissible RPAS altitude above ground level, subtract site elevation (3') from the base of overlying controlled airspace.
-In this case, the base of controlled airspace is 1500'agl - 2.
+- To determine the maximum permissible RPAS altitude above ground level, subtract the site elevation (984'ASL above sea level) from the base of controlled airspace (2500'MSL) and round down (2500-984=1516).
+The base of controlled airspace is 1500'AGL. - 2.
 RPA are required to remain 500' below the base of any overlying controlled airspace, and 2nm laterally clear of any controlled airspace volume.
-However, MAAC may authorize reductions in of 100' below a Class E CAE, therefore the highest altitude MAAC can approve is 1400' AGL (above ground level).
+However, MAAC may authorize reductions in certain circumstances therefore at this site, MAAC can approve up to 1400' AGL (above ground level).